CPT-Jack-A-Castle/Bitrat-Hvnc-Rat-Remote-Control-Av-Bypass/README.md

 ![resim](https://user-images.githubusercontent.com/104153626/164756784-086f9737-8f6d-4e98-943f-fa657c98ff8a.png)

 ## Info
 BitRAT CrackedIt is coded in C++ programming language.
 It is the latest version of the best PC RAT 2022 in the market.
-It is used by hackers to remotely access their victims.
+It is used by hackers to remotely access their victims..